← Back to Blog

 Assign cost ownership to specific teams and hold regular cost reviews.
 When someone is responsible for monitoring expenses in each area, optimization becomes part of the regular workflow.

-How Northflank helps optimize your cloud costs
+How can Northflank help optimize your cloud costs in 2026?

 You've seen the strategies that can reduce your cloud spending by 30-50%.
 The challenge is implementing them without turning your team into full-time infrastructure managers.